SakshamKapoor2911/Autonomous-Research-Agent/README.md

 Query Decomposition: The LLM receives the initial query and breaks it down into a JSON structure of main questions and sub-questions.

-Knowledge Base Creation: The agent identifies the core subject, fetches the corresponding Wikipedia article, and embeds its chunks into a Milvus vector store.
+Knowledge Base Creation: The agent identifies the core subject, fetches corresponding Wikipedia articles, and embeds their chunks into a vector store.

 Iterative Answering: For each sub-question, the agent retrieves the most relevant chunks from Milvus for the LLM as context to write a focused answer.